-A: The sooner you get there, the more likely you will find parking and the more relaxed you will feel in getting your ticket (or wristband if you already have one), in dealing with coat check, etc. Performance schedules will be made public the week of the show.
+A: The sooner you get there, the more likely you will find parking and the more relaxed you will feel in getting your ticket (or wristband if you already have one), in dealing with coat check, etc. Performance schedules can be found HERE!

 Q: Can I get TICKETS at the door?

 A: Yes.
 They are $100 GA and $175 VIP.

 A: You can buy them online and print them at home.
 Hard-Copy Tickets (both GA and VIP tickets) are available at: